steve-king/front-end-boilerplate/README.md

 ### EJS template rendering
 Currently, grunt-ejs-render does not allow `files : { expand: true }` at the moment, so you will also have to add new HTML templates to this task definition in the Gruntfile
 - TODO: Link to JSON files for dynamic content...

+### Bootstrap
+Twitter bootstrap-sass-official is the only bower dependency included, and currently configured import CSS only.
+If you really want to get tall the JS too, remove the "overrides" object for bootstrap in `bower.json` before you run `bower install`

+To customise the SCSS parts of bootsrap that are imported, edit `dev/scss/bootstrap-custom.scss` and uncomment components as needed.
+At the moment, only mixins, normalize (css reset), grid, responsive utilities, and helper classes are imported.
+The variables needed to adjust the grid have been copied into `dev/scss/variables.scss` from  `bower_components/bootstrap-sass-official/assets/stylesheets/bootsrap/variables.scss` - you will need to grab any extra vars for any other components you import from this file.